 December 18 Council agenda and video (Item 6.1)

-For additional questions about applications in proximity to a railway corridor, please contact:
+For additional questions about applications within the rail proximity zone, please contact:

 Planning & Development